Riteshtaru343/Automated_User_Insights_Pipeline/README.md

 ## 📝 About the Project

-The **Automated User Analytics Pipeline** simulates a **real-time analytics platform**.
+The **Automated User Insights Pipeline** simulates a **real-time analytics platform**.
 It automates **data ingestion, streaming, processing, and storage** to demonstrate modern data engineering practices.

 ---